mparker2/mparker_phd_thesis/chapter_4/text.md

 ### Arabidopsis CDSs show codon bias based on tRNA adaptation.

 One cause of codon bias is the relative abundances of tRNAs with different isoacceptors in the cell.
 Previous studies have shown that the number of tRNA genes which have anticodons able fully or partially recognise a codon, is correlated with the usage of a codon in CDSs [@DosReis2004].
 The efficiency of a codon can therefore be estimated from the number of tRNA genes with different anticodons, a measure referred to as the tRNA adaptation index (tAI) [@DosReis2004].
 Man & Pilpel showed that amongst orthologous genes which are expressed relatively equally at the transcript level, those with higher tAI tend to be expressed more at the protein level [@Man2007].
 Furthermore, Tuller et al. have demonstrated that the local tAI varies through the CDS, with the first 50 codons exhibiting lower tAI than the main body [@Tuller2014].
 The authors showed that the variation in tAI through the CDS corresponded well to the ribosome occupancy, and suggested that lower tAI in the first 50 codons could form a slow "ramp" for translation initiation [@Tuller2014].
-It is possible therefore that the selection of C rich codons, which introduce PG4s at the start codon proximal end of the template strand, could be
+It is possible therefore that the selection of C rich codons, which introduce PG4s at the start codon proximal end of the template strand, could be a byproduct of the selection of low effiency codons which slow ribosomal elongation initially.

 To identify whether the higher levels of PG4s at the template